 She was still concerned; a bit lost as well.
 The girl handed Lukas his scarf and watched as he headed toward the door.

 "I'll see ya later."
 He regretfully said as he opened and walked out the door.
 Lukas closed the door shut on his way out and headed down the steps.
 Son of a bitch… I'm such an idiot…

 "Nothing happened."
 Lukas said as he chopped the carrot into little even pieces.

-Lukas and his mother were in the kitchen making some lunch, and the aroma of the food the two were cooking filled the entire house.
+Lukas and his mother were in the kitchen making some lunch.
 His mother had on a pink, frilly apron that was stained all over the place.
 There was a pot on the stove boiling with all kinds of different ingredients in it.
-She was churning the stew while Lukas helped prepare different ingredients for it.
+She churned the stew while Lukas helped prepare different ingredients for it.

 "Aw, don't deny it Lukey!
 You know that won't work on me!"
 She moaned, trying to look at his grimacing face.